 Table of Contents

-Financial and budgeting structures within the system will allow flexibility for library materials to be purchased outright, leased, or licensed.
+Financial and budgeting structures within the system allow flexibility for library materials to be purchased outright, leased, or licensed.
 OLE offers fully automated EDI features for direct data exchange with vendors.
-In the 3.0 release, the ERM component will support the lifecycle of electronic resources and packages including licensing, purchasing, and daily administration.
+With the 2.0 release, the ERM component will support the lifecycle of electronic resources and packages including licensing, purchasing, and daily administration.
 The Global Open Knowledgebase (GOKb), a community-managed knowledge base of subscribed resources, will be tightly integrated with OLE for ingesting and maintaining acquired electronic books and serials.

 Select and Acquire Features: